paranoidi/mkcollage/README.md

 - **Grid layout optimization** - Automatically arranges images based on the canvas dimensions
 - **Sorted processing** - Images are processed in alphabetical order
 - **Flexible sizing** - Auto-calculate dimensions or specify exact width/height
+- **Optional title text** - Add customizable title with font, size, color, and border options
-- **Customizable** - Adjust padding, centering, and background color
+- **Customizable** - Adjust padding, centering, background color, and JPEG quality

 ## How It Works

 1. Scans the specified folder for all image files
-2. Analyzes the aspect ratios of all images
+2. Analyzes the aspect ratios of random 20 images
 3. Determines the most common aspect ratio (e.g., 16:9, 4:3)
 4. Calculates optimal canvas dimensions based on that ratio
 5. Creates a grid layout that fits all images